 Community Helper activities and lessons encourage preschoolers to think more closely and appreciate all of the people in their community who work to keep them safe, healthy, well-fed, and educated!
 Use these activity ideas during Circle Time, at play centers, and in small groups.

 Everyone lives in a community.
 Some communities are large busy towns and others are small neighborhoods.
-Children love to learn about all about the people who help in their own communities.
+Children love to learn all about the people who help in their own communities.
 Here are some ways to engage little learners investigating community helpers.

 Circle Time Introduction to Community Helpers